ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 The reason why we need that recursion is that the types (of type `Type_grammar.t`) describe the information we have about some value in a given environment.
-Since this information is relational (either in the forma of aliases, such as "this value is equal to the contents of this variable", or in the form of compound values, such as "this value is constructed by combining these other values"), then a type is only valid in a given environment, and so many functions for manipulating a type need
+Since this information is relational (either in the form of aliases, such as "this value is equal to the contents of this variable", or in the form of compound values, such as "this value is constructed by combining these other values"), then a type is only valid in a given environment, and so many functions for manipulating a type need